dougbutner/SatChat/README.md

 - `/setpin <cost> <hours>` - Set the cost and duration for pinning messages
 - `/addkeyword <word> <multiplier>` - Add a keyword that boosts rewards with a multiplier

-### Features
+### Core Features
 - Earn satoshis for sending messages in the chat
-- Keywords can multiply your rewards
+- Keywords can multiply your rewards based on content
 - Pin important messages for a fee
-- Daily reward caps to manage distribution
+- Daily reward caps to manage token distribution
 - Automatic Bitcoin facts shared in chat
 - Secure Lightning Network payments via OpenNode